Latest economic data

 The consumer price (cost of living) index measures the movement of the overall price level.

 It is measured on consumer baskets based on a sample of goods and services paid for by population.
 Price representatives include such products and services which account for an important share in population's expenditure and cover the entire sphere of consumption.
 Currently, their total number is 700.
 They are gradually aggregated into 12 main parts of consumer basket by means of a weighed arithmetic average of individual price indices.
-Weights for the consumer baskets, which are used to calculate consumer price (cost-of-living) indices, are based on the structure of household expenditures as established by national accounts statistics in 2014.
-The structure of the 2010 Household Budget Survey, which is updated continuously based on other available sources and surveys, has been predominantly kept for elementary aggregates.
+Weights for the consumer baskets, which are used to calculate consumer price (cost-of-living) indices, are based on the structure of household expenditures as established by national accounts statistics in 2018.
+The weights for elementary aggregates are updated using the Household Budget Survey extended by other available sources and surveys.

 Increase (or decrease) of industrial output shows by how many % the industrial output increased (or decreased) in surveyed month in comparison with the same month of the previous year.